-As a team of specially trained nurses and therapists in wound care, we offer treatment plans individualized to the unique needs of each patient whose wounds have not healed through standard therapies.
+As a team of specially trained physcians and nurse practioners, we offer treatment plans individualized to the unique needs of each patient whose wounds have not healed through standard therapies.

-The Wound + Hyperbaric Center is located in the Waterfall Plaza, Waterford, next to L+M's Signature Outpatient Rehabilitation site.
+The L+M Wound + Hyperbaric Center is located in the Waterfall Plaza, Waterford, next to L+M's Outpatient Rehabilitation site.

 There is frequently an underlying health issue in patients with chronic, non-healing wounds, preventing the wound from healing in a natural fashion.